MrToph/cmichelio/src/pages/cpp-guide-for-eos-development-iterators-lambda-expressions/index.md

 ```

 In modern C++, iterators are the preferred way to iterate over collections of elements (`vector`s, `list`s, `map`s).
-We've also seen the `auto` keyword saving you from typing out wordy types, but may lead to less expressive code.
+In additon, the `auto` keyword saves you from typing out wordy types, but may lead to less expressive code.

 ## Lambda Expressions